 Regardless of technique applied, at some point you are likely to find yourself in a bad game.
-So, I come here looking for some guidance/recommendations on how the members of this forum approach leaving a game that is going poorly without being an @[email protected]
+So, I come here looking for some guidance/recommendations on how the members of this forum approach leaving a game that is going poorly without being an @[email protected]+ about it.

 My question(s) for all you fine folk:

 ** Unless you are putting together a RECOMMENDED list - which is positive and reinforcing to GMs/EOs and actually helps Players find good events - please don't create a rating site/app/forum.
 GMs are HUMANS - not coin-operated entertainment machines.
 GMing for strangers is already stressful enough without adding to it the chance that a GM will be shamed in public for a bad game - plenty of GMs will not volunteer to run if public-shaming is on the table as a possible outcome and that's just going to reduce the number of events available.

 Please assume that the GM did not come to the table intending to deliver a crappy game.
 Please further assume that the GM believes they are prepared and ready based on how they've likely GM'd for their regular group.
 Most GMs, if they are guilty of anything, it is not having the EQ to read the table, understand that play-styles differ among participants and groups and adapt to the needs of the strangers in front of them.
 I know there are exceptions to this: the GM that partied too hard the night before, the GM that admits they didn't read the system, etc. - but lets give benefit of the doubt here.